randdusing/cordova-plugin-bluetoothle/readme.md

 * Tested with a heart rate monitor, so some scenarios especially those involving writing characteristics may not work as I was unable to test it.
 If you run into an issue, log it and I'll try to fix it.
 If you let me borrow a device, I can probably fix it even quicker. :)
 * Limited to connecting to a single device at a time (Pretty sure it's feasible and not too difficult to implement, but a low priorty for my original project)
 * All discovery, read and write operations must be done sequentially. i.e read characteristic x1234, wait for read result, read characteristic x5678, wait for read result, etc. More info on http://stackoverflow.com/questions/18011816/has-native-android-ble-gatt-implementation-synchronous-nature (Eventually queuing could be added, but a low priority for my original project)
-* No support for Windows Phone (Initial research shows it's not fully support yet, but I plan to add it once it is supported.
-Perhaps Windows Phone 8.1?)
+* No support for Windows Phone currently. **Update: Windows Phone 8.1 supports Bluetooth LE and devices are pretty cheap, so this will be a priority as soon as it's released
 * Disconnecting and quickly reconnecting causes issues on Android.
 The device becomes connected again, but then quickly disconnects.
 Adding a timeout before reconnecting fixed the issue for me.
 I'm not sure if this is a problem with the plugin or Android's Bluetooth LE implementation.
 * For subscribing, indication hasn't been tested since my heart rate monitor doesn't support it.
 * Characteristic properties are not returned during discovery.
 If anyone requests this, I should be able to add it fairly easily.